Letter of Consent

 - An application for LOC must be applied by the employer or appointed service provider.
 The applicant can not apply for LOC on his own.

-- LOC is available only to eligible LTVP, LTVP+ and Dependant Pass holders who have a job offer from a Singapore employer.
+- LOC is available only to eligible holders of the LTVP, LTVP+ issued by Immigration and Checkpoints Authority of Singapore (ICA), who have a job offer from a Singapore employer, as well as to the Dependant Pass holders who are business owners.

-- Dependants of an S Pass holder are not eligible to apply for a LOC.
-Instead, they should apply for a Work Permit, S Pass or Employment Pass.
+- Dependents of S Pass holders are not eligible to apply for a LOC.
+Instead, they should apply for a Work Permit, S Pass, or Employment Pass.

-- The duration of the LOC depends on the expiry date of the associated LTVP, LTVP+ or Dependant Pass.
+- The duration of the LOC depends on the expiry date of the associated LTVP, LTVP+, or Dependant Pass and the information that was indicated by the employer in the LOC application.
 Besides, the LOC is valid only as long as the holder is employed by the company.

 - There is no foreign worker levy or quota for the LOC applications.

-- An LOC can be renewed when the DP, LTVP or LTVP+ is renewed.
+- An LOC can be renewed when the LTVP ,LTVP+, or Dependant Pass is renewed.

-- There is no minimum salary requirements to obtain an LOC.
+- There is no minimum salary requirement to obtain an LOC.

 Eligibility requirements for a Letter of Consent